bfeller/open_source_emr/README.md

 * Replace 'logo.png' in the assets/images folder with your own logo

 * If you need document/file storage, you will need to set that up as well.
 I recommend using AWS S3.
 Check out the documentation for ActiveStorage for more information.

+* I have not built any reports, every business operates differently and you would just change them anyway.
+So don't forget to set those up for your use case.

 ## Acknowledgements